WordPress/openverse/documentation/meta/project_boards/prs.md

 - **PR is created**

   If a new PR is created, it is automatically added to the project board.
-Issues from the infrastructure repository are also added to the board.
+PRs from the infrastructure repository are also added to the board.

   - [Built-in workflow (monorepo)](https://github.com/orgs/WordPress/projects/98/workflows/8656692)